abhishekvenkata1997/INFO6150_WD/Assignment1/1B/readme.txt

                copyright information, and links to related resources.
 18. <label> - It is used to provide a text description for a form control such as a text field, checkbox or radio button.

+19. <audio> - This tag is used to embed an audio file (audio-file.mp3) into the webpage.
+The controls attribute is added to the <audio> tag to enable the built-in controls like play, pause and volume control.
+              The <source> tag is used to specify the source of the audio file.
+20. <iframe> - It is an HTML element that allows you to embed another HTML document within the current HTML document.
+It can be used to embed videos, maps, audio players, PDFs, and other types of multimedia content on a web page.
+21. iframe allow - The allow attribute can be used to enable or disable certain features, such as allowing the iframe to run scripts, use forms, and navigate to other pages.

 CSS Tags:

 1. body {} - This tag is used to add font-type, background color, display that we are using throughout the body of oue webpage